-If your worry feels overwhelming and takes over your day, setting specific "worry time" to go through your concerns each day can help you to focus on other things.
-Watch the video for more advice.
+If anxiety or worry is taking over your day, try setting a daily "worry time" to go through your concerns.
+Doing this at a set time every day can help you to focus on other things.
+Check out our video on tackling your worries

 Look at the bigger picture

-If we feel anxious about a situation, we might get stuck on the details and stop seeing things rationally.
-Thinking about your problem or situation from someone else's view can make it easier to come up with a plan.
-What advice would you give to a friend or family member?
+If we’re feeling anxious about something, we might get stuck on the details and stop seeing things clearly.
+Thinking about your problem or situation from someone else's view can make it easier to come up with a plan for tackling it.
+What advice would you give to a friend?

 Find what works for you

 Professor Paul Salkovskis, consultant clinical psychologist, says: "If you're feeling anxious, there's a good chance you're thinking things are more dangerous than they really are."

 These organisations offer help and support:

 The books, which should be available for free from your local library, cover topics including meditation, mindfulness and other mental health topics.

 Get tips and advice on helping others struggling with their mental health.